dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 ![Where the VFS sits in an OS](/Images/vfs_layer.png)

- How the different file systens are presented to the-end user depends on design decision.
+ How the different file systems are presented to the-end user depends on design decision.
 For example windows operating systems wants to keep different file systems logically separated using unit letters, while unix/linux systems represents them under the same tree, so a folder can be either on the same FS or on another one, but in both cases the idea is the same, we want to use the same functions to read/write files on them.

 In this guide we will follow a unix approach.
 To better understand how does it works let's have a look at this picture: